A Survey on Graph Neural Network Acceleration: Algorithms, Systems, and Customized Hardware: Introduction

-The scalability challenges of GNNs require acceleration techniques that will lead to resource-efficient GNN training and fast GNN inference for latency-constraint applications.
-Acceleration techniques can also benefit useful applications like neural architecture search.
-Many GNN acceleration techniques with different emphases have been proposed in the literature, including smart training and inference algorithms, efficient systems, and customized hardware designs.
-In this survey, we provide a unified view of different GNN acceleration techniques to address their complexity.
-We show a taxonomy of GNN acceleration techniques in Figure \ref{figure:taxonomy} that categorizes GNN acceleration techniques into three categories: (1) algorithms, (2) COTS systems, and (3) customized hardware.
-The algorithms category includes \textit{training} acceleration techniques that modify the graph or sample from the graph, alleviating the node dependency problem.
-The category also includes \textit{inference} acceleration techniques like pruning, quantization, and distillation, which can convert a trained GNN into a simpler and faster model.
-The system category includes GPU kernel acceleration for sparse matrix operations, user-defined function optimization to generate code better adjusted for the target hardware, and the design of scalable systems for distributed training on multiple devices.
-The customized hardware category includes hardware accelerators with different properties that cover both cases of allowing or forbidding layer customization, and have different levels of parallelization and sparsity support.
-Besides the three main categories, we also discuss techniques that accelerate GNNs on special heterogeneous and dynamic graphs.
-We discuss all the techniques in detail with regard to their advantages, applicability, and limitations.
-We also suggest research directions to set the stage for further development of this research topic.
+The scalability challenges of GNNs require acceleration techniques for resource-efficient training and fast inference in latency-constrained applications.
+Acceleration techniques also benefit applications like neural architecture search.
+Many GNN acceleration techniques with different emphases have been proposed.
+In this survey, we provide a unified view of these techniques.
+Figure \ref{figure:taxonomy} shows our taxonomy, categorizing GNN acceleration into three main areas: (1) algorithms, (2) COTS systems, and (3) customized hardware.
+The algorithms category includes \textit{training} acceleration techniques that modify or sample from the graph to alleviate the node dependency problem, and \textit{inference} acceleration techniques like pruning, quantization, and distillation that convert trained GNNs into simpler, faster models.
+The system category includes GPU kernel acceleration for sparse matrix operations, user-defined function optimization for better hardware adaptation, and scalable distributed training systems.
+The customized hardware category includes accelerators with varying properties regarding layer customization, parallelization levels, and sparsity support.
+We also discuss techniques for special heterogeneous and dynamic graphs.
+We detail all techniques regarding their advantages and limitations, and suggest future research directions.
+Appendix~\ref{sec:background} has our notation table and a review of GNNs.